Doctoral dissertation: Changes in Warfare and its impact on State-Society Relations

 Almost every explanations of change in war and the state rely on the myth of the mass armies.
 The notion that a symbiosis was created between on the one-hand an increasingly centralized state who provided public goods and on the other a mass of faceless individual citizens who are willing to serve it in exchange for these goods.
 These explanations, however, never engage with who exactly was part of these mass armies or even question what was massive or even citizen about them.
 Who could, and by extension could not, engage in this exchange of martial labour for political goods has changed drastically over time.
-At its most succinct, this dissertation assumes that there are more similarities between the 'end' of mercenarism in the 19th century and the recent inclusion of women in Western armies and their construction as worthy, or unworthy, atomistic units of warfare.

 By engaging the literature of international security with historico-sociological methods, I investigate the case of the decline of the nobility as a martial class, the appearance and disappearance of mercenaries, the concurrent apparition of the myth of the mass citizen-armies with the problematization of foreign fighting, and ultimately the recent politics of inclusion in the military.